-Researchers Search For Reasons Why Women's Alzheimer's Risk Is Higher Than Men's
+Researchers Explore Why Women's Alzheimer's Risk Is Higher Than Men's

-Scientists are beginning to understand why Alzheimer's disease affects more women than men, and why the disease seems to progress more quickly in women's brains.
+Scientists are beginning to understand why Alzheimer's disease affects more women than men and why the disease seems to progress more quickly in women's brains.

-The explanation appears to involve social, biological, and genetic differences, researchers reported Tuesday at the Alzheimer's Association International Conference in Los Angeles.
+The explanation appears to involve social, biological and genetic differences, researchers reported Tuesday at the Alzheimer's Association International Conference in Los Angeles.

 One study looked at sex differences involving a toxic protein called tau, which tends to spread like an infection through the brains of people with Alzheimer's.

-"We think it goes from neuron to neuron and goes from one part of the brain to the next part," says Sepideh Shokouhi a research assistant professor of psychiatry at Vanderbilt University Medical Center.
+"We think it goes from neuron to neuron and goes from one part of the brain to the next part," says Sepideh Shokouhi, a research assistant professor of psychiatry at Vanderbilt University Medical Center.

 Researchers used special brain scans to compare tau in the brains of more than 400 men and women.
 Some had mild cognitive impairment, a memory problem that often precedes Alzheimer's.